+118. Supra.

-- 113. Supra. - 114.
-On-Site is sponsored by a private consulting firm, Energy Pathways Inc.
+119. On-Site is sponsored by a private consulting firm, Energy Pathways Inc.

+120. The waste exchange is run by Ortech International. explain

+121. Ontario, Ministry of the Environment, The Comprehensive Funding Program for Waste Management: Facts for Industries, July 3, 1987.

+122. Ontario, Ministry of the Environment, Comprehensive Funding Program, supra, and William M. Glenn, Waste Management Initiatives in Ontario, A Summary Report, June 15, 1987, p.
+3.

+123. Ontario Round Table on Environment and Economy, Challenge Paper (Toronto: Queen's Paper, 1990).

+124. Ontario Round Table, supra, pp. 6; 12-13.

+125. This statement is contained in the Jan.
+26, 1989 notice in the Federal Registrar (54 FR 3845).

+126. U.S. EPA, EPA's Pollution Prevention Program, An overview prepared by the Risk Reduction Engineering Laboratory for Waste Minimization Workshop Series, 1989, p.
+1.

+Also see: G. Kotas, "EPA's Pollution Prevention Program: Progress and Opportunities" (1989), The Environmental Professional, Vol. 11, pp. 186-189.

+127. SARA, section 104(k).

-- 115. The waste exchange is run by Ortech International. - 116.
-Ontario, Ministry of the Environment, The Comprehensive Funding Program for Waste Management: Facts for Industries, July 3, 1987. - 117.
-Ontario, Ministry of the Environment, Comprehensive Funding Program, supra, and William M. Glenn, Waste Management Initiatives in Ontario, A Summary Report, June 15, 1987, p.
-3. - 118.
-Ontario Round Table on Environment and Economy, Challenge Paper (Toronto: Queen's Paper, 1990). - 119.
-Ontario Round Table, supra, pp. 6; 12-13. - 120.
-This statement is contained in the Jan.
-26, 1989 notice in the Federal Registrar (54 FR 3845). - 121.
-U.S. EPA, EPA's Pollution Prevention Program, An overview prepared by the Risk Reduction Engineering Laboratory for Waste Minimization Workshop Series, 1989, p.
-1. - Also see: G. Kotas, "EPA's Pollution Prevention Program: Progress and Opportunities" (1989), The Environmental Professional, Vol. 11, pp. 186-189. - 122.
-SARA, section 104(k) - 123.
-Illinois Toxic Pollution Prevention Act, SB 1044 (January, 1989). - 124.
-Bill amending the Indiana Code concerning the environment (House Enrolled Act No.1106).
-Under the Act, "Pollution Prevention" is defined as the employment by a business of a practice that reduces the industrial use of toxic materials or reduces the environmental and health hazards associated with an environmental waste without diluting or concentrating the waste before the release, handling, storage, transport, treatment, or disposal or the waste.
-The term includes changes in production technology, materials, processes, operations, or procedures, of the use of in process, in-line, or closed loop recycling according to standard engineering practices. - 125.
-Wisconsin Act #325, House Bill 736; "Pollution Prevention" is defined as the reduction of the use and production of hazardous substances through implementing technology and process changes. - 126.
-Environment Canada, Federal Water Policy, 1988, at p.
-17. - 127. s.
+128. Illinois Toxic Pollution Prevention Act, SB 1044 (January, 1989).

+129. Bill amending the Indiana Code concerning the environment (House Enrolled Act No.1106).
+Under the Act, "Pollution Prevention" is defined as the employment by a business of a practice the reduces the industrial use of toxic materials or reduces the environmental and health hazards associate with an environmental waste without diluting or concentrating the waste before the release, handling, storage, transport, treatment, or disposal or the waste.
+The term includes changes in production technology, materials, processes, operations, or procedures, of the use of in process, in-line, or closed loop recycling according to standard engineering practices.

+130. Wisconsin Act #325, House Bill 736

+"Pollution Prevention" is defined as the reduction of the use and production of hazardous substances through implementing technology and process changes.

+131. Environment Canada, Federal Water Policy, 1988, at p.
+17.

+132. s.
 27-0105 Environmental Conservation Law

-- 128. Pennsylvania Hazardous Waste Facilities Plan, July 1988. - 129.
-Hazardous Waste Management Act, Act 64, P.A.
-1979. - 130.
-Michigan's proposed strategy includes a goal of reducing discharge to the Great Lakes from point and non-point sources are not clear from the draft. - 131.
-See: G. Kotas, "EPA's Pollution Prevention Program: Progress and Opportunities" (1989), vol. 11 The Environmental Professional, pp. 185-189; H.M.
-Freeman, "The USEPA Pollution Prevention Research Program", A paper presented at the California Department of Health Services Symposia, "Metal Waste Management Alternatives", September, 1989, Pasadena and San Jose, California. - 132.
-These are:
+133. Pennsylvania Hazardous Waste Facilities Plan, July 1988.

+134. Hazardous Waste Management Act, Act 64, P.A.
+1979.

+135. See: G. Kotas, "EPA's Pollution Prevention Program: Progress and Opportunities" (1939), vol. 11 The Environmental Professional, pp. 185-189; H.M.
+Freeman, "The USEPA Pollution Prevention Research Program", A paper presented at the California Department of Health Services Symposia, "Metal Wester Management Alternatives", September, 1989, Pasadena and San Jose, California.

+136. These are: